CALL 619-485-6029

 • Support their loved one’s recovery

-As you work with a mental health professional, such various treatment options will aid you on your journey of recovery as you continue to explore answers to the question, “What is intensive outpatient therapy?”
+As you work with a mental health professional, such various treatment options will aid you on your journey of recovery.

 What to Expect from Intensive Outpatient Therapy

-Trying to figure out the question, “What is intensive outpatient therapy?” can be daunting.
-It’s important to understand what to expect from treatment before investing time and money.
+It’s important to understand what to expect from an IOP treatment program before investing time and money.

 An intensive outpatient therapy program often includes: